 Born in Carlisle in 1957, David Hill was made a Fellow of the Royal College of Organists at the age of 17, and won an organ scholarship to St John’s College, Cambridge where he served under the direction of the late Dr George Guest.
-Since Cambridge, David has held the posts of Sub-Organist at Durham Cathedral, Master of Music at Westminster Cathedral, Master of Music at Winchester Cathedral, and Director of Music at St John’s College, Cambridge, and Chief Conductor of the BBC Singers.
+Since Cambridge, David has held the posts of Sub-Organist at Durham Cathedral, Master of Music at Westminster Cathedral, Master of Music at Winchester Cathedral, Director of Music at St John’s College, Cambridge, and Chief Conductor of the BBC Singers.

 David is in great demand for choral training workshops worldwide, and his handbook on the subject Giving Voice was published in 1995.
 He is a choral advisor to music publishers Novello, for whom he has edited a number of publications including the carols anthology Noël!, and he regularly contributes articles to Choir and Organ.
 As an organist, he has given recitals in most of the major venues in the UK and has toured extensively abroad.

 David Hill has appeared as guest conductor with many of the leading choirs and orchestras in the UK and abroad, including the Minnesota Orchestra, Netherlands Radio Choir and RIAS Kammerchor, Berlin.
-His commitment to new music has led to him commissioning works from leading composers including Judith Bingham, Carl Rütti, Francis Pott, Patrick Gowers, Jonathan Harvey, Philip Moore, Naji Hakim, Sir John Tavener, Philip Wilby and Jonathan Dove.
+His commitment to new music has led to him commissioning works from leading composers including Judith Bingham, Judith Weir, Carl Rütti, Francis Pott, James MacMillan, Philip Moore, Naji Hakim, Philip Wilby and Jonathan Dove.